 Brown Eggs vs. White Eggs

 So when picking eggs, don’t worry about the colour.
-Instead, look for the best quality eggs you can find, be them white, cream, brown, blue, and green.
+Instead, look for the best quality eggs you can find, be white, cream, brown, blue, or green.

 Brown Sugar vs. White Sugar